clojure-finance/cim-website/content/md/pages/team.md

         <img class="team-member-pfp" src="/img/team-members-pic/unnamed.webp"/>
         <h3 class="team-member-name">Kevin Xia</h3>
         <h2 class="team-member-position">Junior Investment Manager</h2>
-        <p class="team-member-description">Hello, I’m Yunchu Kevin Xia.
-I’m a year 1 IBGM student who is very interested in equity investing and macro economics.
-Apart from the CIM work, I’m also managing my own portfolio which mainly consists Hong Kong stocks and ETFs.
-Feel free to chat with me if you share the same interest!.</p>
+        <p class="team-member-description">Yunchu Kevin Xia is a Year 1 International Business and Global Management student with a passion for financial analysis and strategic insights.
+With a solid background in equity research and report writing, Kevin brings a keen eye for detail and a commitment to excellence.
+As an integral part of the Centre for Investment Management, he contributes his expertise to drive informed decision-making and foster growth.
+Kevin’s dedication to continuous learning and collaborative problem-solving makes him a valuable asset to any team.</p>
         <div class="team-member-pad"></div>
     </div>
 </div>